-It is often during this part of the session that a turn person can get the sensations of moving through, of what it feels like to experience facilitated movement, to birth or put together some part of his/her history in a very somatic way and to do something reparative at the same time.
+It is often during this part of the session that a turn person explores the sensations of moving through, of what it feels like to experience facilitated movement, to birth or put together some part of his/her history in a very somatic way and to do something reparative at the same time.

 The main body of the session usually ends with the client and the group in a quiet integrative state.
 This is a very important time in the session.
 It is important to leave enough time so that the client can settle into the new set of sensations she is feeling and new learning.
 The transition out of the main body of the session can take 5 to 20 minutes.